PBernhardt/FHIR-Cloud/README.md

 # FHIR Cloud

-Another client and server reference implementation of Fast Healthcare Interoperability Resources (FHIR).

-## The Server

-To do. ;)

-## The Client

 An AngularJS application for getting started with Fast Healthcare Interoperability Resources (FHIR).
 Includes helpful unit testing tools, Protractor integration and coverage testing.

 ## Installation